 Wrongful death is a legal term which describes the death of a person through an accident caused by negligence or misconduct of another person, an establishment, or other similar entities.
 These instances usually involve deaths that are caused by pedestrian and traffic accidents, premise liability accidents such as slip and fall, fire and explosions, and other mishaps that can occur in construction sites.
-Boating or aviation accidents, animal attacks, and medical malpractice are also common causes of wrongful death.
+Boating or plane accidents, animal attacks, and medical malpractice are also common causes of wrongful death.

-These insurance adjusters will try and negotiate down your claims and try and convince you to agree to unfavorable settlements.
+The insurance adjusters will try and negotiate down your claims and try and convince you to agree to unfavorable settlements.
 The defense lawyers, on the other hand, will point out technicalities in your claims or exploit loopholes in the law to navigate around your demands and protect their clients from being held liable and paying for damages.
-Additionally, your lack of knowledge regarding proper legal proceedings related to wrongful death claims can make you waive your claims unintentionally and leave you with little to no compensation at all.
+Additionally, your lack of knowledge regarding proper legal proceedings related to your wrongful death suit can make you waive your claims unintentionally and leave you with little to no compensation at all.

 How To Make a Wrongful Death Claim

 Wrongful death happens when an accident such as a car crash, a construction accident, or an animal attack results in the demise of the victim.
-In Los Angeles, if your loved one dies due to the negligence of another person or business, you have a right to seek and recover damages against the party at fault.
+In Los Angeles, if your loved one dies due to the negligence of another person or business, you have the right to seek and recover damages against the party at fault.

 - Timeline for filing a wrongful death claim